 Notable changes in the chemistry of the Berkeley Pit have occurred as a result of Cu-recovery activities and diversion of HSB water away from the Berkeley Pit since November 2003.
-Waterquality samples for chemical analysis were collected by the MBMG at a minimum of three depths on a semi-annual basis, and results were published on the MBMG GWIC online database (GWIC 2010).
+Water-quality samples for chemical analysis were collected by the MBMG at a minimum of three depths on a semi-annual basis, and results were published on the MBMG GWIC online database (GWIC, 2011).
 This database contains a large amount of data pertaining to the water quality of the Berkeley Pit.
 This section discusses some of the recent water-quality changes in chemical parameters that have been observed.

-The Cu-recovery process currently extracts water at a depth >700 ft below the water surface.
+The Cu-recovery process extracts water at a depth >700 ft below the water surface.
 This water is then passed over scrap iron where the copper plates onto the iron through a process known as oxidative-reductive ion exchange.
 Dissolved iron replaces the copper in solution, and this iron-rich, low copper-depleted water is discharged to the surface water of the pit.
 The chemical equation for this process is described below:

-$Cu^{2+}(aq)+ Fe(s) \longrightarrow e^{2+}(aq)+ Cu(s)$
+$Cu^{2+}(aq) + Fe(s) \rightarrow Fe^{2+}(aq) + Cu(s)$

-The chemistry of these waters are illustrated in Table 2.3.1.4.1.
-Influent and effluent samples from the copper-precipitation process were taken in November of 2007, and are represented in the table as precip-in and precip-out respectively.
+The chemistry of these waters is illustrated in table 2.3.1.4.1.
+Two sampling events were conducted in 2012; samples were collected of Pit water, influent Cu-recovery samples, and Cu-precip effluent samples.
 Influent samples are consistent with the depth from which they were extracted (~ 700 ft below surface (fbs)).
-Effluent samples, as a result of the ion exchange process are lower in copper concentrations and higher in iron concentrations.
+As a result of the ion exchange process, effluent samples are lower in Cu concentrations and higher in Fe concentrations than influent samples.
+Effluent samples consistently have lower arsenic concentrations, higher pH, and lower acidity than influent samples.